 Result: Using the wok to bake the chicken is hands-down.

 Test two: To omit the sand ginger

-Sand ginger is the primary ingredients for the traditional Chinese salt baked chicken.
-It is commonly available in Asian but is an exotic ingredient elsewhere.
-I know it is difficult to get this ingredients, so I am looking for a solution that the chicken still turns out juicy, tender, evenly cooked without the use of sand ginger.
+Sand ginger is the primary ingredient for the traditional Chinese salt-baked chicken.
+It is commonly available in Asia but is an exotic ingredient elsewhere.
+I know it is difficult to get these ingredients, so I am looking for a solution that the chicken still turns out juicy, tender, evenly cooked without the use of sand ginger.

 Test three: Switch up the recipe with Chinese herbs

 Traditional Salted chicken is prepared with minimum ingredients.
-Salt, sand ginger, ginger, wine and five-spice powder are the only ingredients required.
+Salt, sand ginger, ginger, wine, and five-spice powder are the only ingredients required.
 Some people prefer to add some Chinese medicinal herbs to enhance the flavor.
-The purpose of this set of test is to compare one with the herbs and one without.
+The purpose of this set of tests is to compare one with the herbs and one without.

 The cooking method

-Here is the list of note you should read before attempting this recipe, especially if you have never tried it before.
+Here is the list of notes you should read before attempting this recipe, especially if you have never tried it before.